 Add Glitter and Coconut Style Finishes

 The vintage Putz houses made in Japan are often heavily glittered or finished with shreds of cellophane.
 To achieve this effect on the N scale printable houses, it is easiest to apply the finish before you assemble the house.

 Coconut Finishes in Miniature

 To create a coconut finish, cut thin strips of colored or clear cellophane into short lengths.
-You can also use clear or iridescent Sulky embroidery threads cut to short lengths.
-Spread a thin layer of glue on the walls of the cottage, avoiding... the windows.
+You can also use clear or iridescent Sulky embroidery threads cut into short lengths.
+Spread a thin layer of glue on the walls of the cottage, avoiding the windows.
 Spread your prepared coconut finish over the glued areas, pressing gently in place.
 Use tweezers to gently push back any pieces that overlap the windows.
 Set aside to dry.

 Micro Glittered Finishes

 Micro glitter in several colors can be purchased through stamp shops or scrapbooking suppliers.
 Carrera marble glitter from EK success creates the snowy effect on the walls of the miniature cottage above.
 Apply a thin layer of glue on the walls, then sprinkle the glitter in place.

 If you have trouble applying the glitter without getting it on the window and door sections, cut out spare windows and doors from the additional parts sheet (Acrobat .pdf file) and glue them in place over the glitter once it is applied.